Charlytoc/prompt_engineering/readme.md

 # Professional prompting guide

-When developing a prompt for a language model, it's important to be as clear and specific as possible.
-Here are some steps you can follow:
+Today, a prompt can be used as a tool to execute a task.
+A prompt let us use all the power of the realm of the AI to out benefit.
+Writing a good prompt its a key ability for this new generation of development.
+In this guide, you will learn how to make useful and extendable prompts.

 ## Prompt principles
 A prompt can be as simple as a single letter, it can also generate a response from the LLM.
-This principles are widely recommended when developing a good prompt.
+The following principles are widely recommended when developing a good prompt.

 ​1. **Define the Task Clearly**: Start by clearly defining what you want the model to do.
 This could be anything from writing a paragraph on a specific topic, generating a list of ideas, or answering a question.